 Our Culture

-Tjukurpa is the foundation of Anangu life and society.
-Tjukurpa refers to the ‘creation period’ where our ancestors created the world and established the laws for our people.
-Tjukurpa is our way of seeing and understanding the world – past, present and future.
-Tjukurpa connects us to Country and to each other.
+Tjukurpa is the foundation of Aṉangu life and society.
+It refers to the ‘creation period,’ when our ancestors shaped the world and established the laws for our people.
+Tjukurpa is our way of seeing and understanding the world—past, present, and future.
+It connects us to Country and to each other.
 We pass on our Tjukurpa through storytelling and inma (ceremonial song and dance) to the next generations.

-We draw our stories in the sand, carve traditional designs into objects such as shields, and make ceremonial body paint from ochres, charcoal and ash.
-These days, we also use contemporary materials such as acrylic paint and canvas to document and share our stories.
-Our art is keeping our culture strong.
+We draw our stories in the sand, carve traditional designs into objects such as shields, and make ceremonial body paint from ochres, charcoal, and ash.
+These days, we also use contemporary materials like acrylic paint and canvas to document and share our stories.
+Our art keeps our culture strong.

 Rolly and Alwyn performing Kuniya Inma at NAIDOC Week 2016 from Walkatjara Art on Vimeo.